 Usawa in Swahili means equality.
-The Usawa Literary Review (ULR) is a bi-annual English language journal dedicated to contemporary feminist literature.
-We publish poetry, fiction, creative nonfiction, reviews and interviews that question hierarchies, hegemonies and naturalized biases by invoking feminism that is inclusive and intersectional, diverse and ongoing
+The Usawa Literary Review is a bi-annual English language literary magazine dedicated to feminist literature and writings by and about underrepresented communities.
+We publish poetry, fiction, nonfiction, reviews and interviews that question hierarchies, hegemonies and naturalized biases.

 There are many feminisms - we live and learn.
 In the face of discrimination and violence based on gender, sexuality, colour, caste, religion, class... we believe in the persuasive humility of artistic expression, and carry writing that responds to the inherent violence of inequality.
 Have you produced or come across writing that provokes uncomfortable questions and gets us to re-examine our silences?
 Please share it with us and allow us to share it with our readers.

 Based out of Mumbai, India, Usawa is a part of an ongoing global movement toward a more equitable world.FOUNDING EDITORS

 LAVANYA SHANBHOGUE ARVIND is an award winning writer and academic.
 She's the author of The Heavens We Chase, and teaches in the School of Disaster Studies at Tata Institute of Social Sciences.
 She lives and works from Mumbai, India.
 Write to her at email@example.com